 The Nuclear Regulatory Commission (NRC) has approved a revised emergency plan for the San Onofre nuclear plant that reflects the plant's permanent shutdown, as well as all spent nuclear fuel assemblies in dry storage.
 San Onofre's emergency planning team reviewed the proposed emergency plan changes with the Interjurisdictional Planning Committee (IPC), which historically has coordinated emergency planning in the region.
 SCE remains an active member of the IPC.

 Emergency plan changes are appropriate because most potential accidents related to an operating plant are no longer possible at shutdown nuclear plants such as San Onofre where fuel has been removed from the reactor.
 However, the revised emergency plan will maintain many of our prior operating emergency planning elements, including:

-- An emergency plan staff on-site around the clock trained to address unanticipated events for a facility with all spent fuel in dry storage
+- An emergency response organization (ERO) is on-site around the clock trained to address unanticipated events for a facility with all spent fuel in dry storage

 - Radiological and environmental monitoring at the site